-It added value by maintaining an open and professional relationship with internal and external audit, counter-fraud and clinical audit.
+It added value by maintaining an open and professional relationship with internal and external audit and counter-fraud.
 It carried out its work diligently, discussed issues openly and robustly, and kept the Board of Directors apprised of any possible issues or risks.
-The Audit Committee fulfilled its work programme for 2018/19 and provided assurances to the Board for any issues referred to it.
+The Audit Committee fulfilled its work programme for 2022/23 and provided assurances to the Board for any issues referred to it.
+It took assurances from the internal and external auditors on key matters.